mseguin/hashtopolis-hashcat-vast/README.md

+fork with support for 30 series gpus - build and publish to dockerhub before using

 # Hashtopolis, Hashcat v6.x.x, Vast.ai

 This container is useful for quickly! deploying lots of agents from vast.ai to your hashtopolis server with single clicks for an on-demand hash cracking session.